Lyquix/tpl_lyquix/docs/js.md

   * 3 types of lightboxes:
     * Simple lightboxes that may includes images, HTML content, or iframes
     * Galleries: a collection of multiple content that the user can navigate.
-Each gallery item has own hash URL that can be used to open page showing specific gallery item.
+Each gallery slide has own hash URL that can be used to open page showing specific gallery slide.
     * Alerts: lightbox that opens on page load until user dismisses it
   * Complete separation of styling (CSS) and logic (Javascript)
   * Use CSS animations and transitions